AdobeDocs/commerce-merchant-services.en/help/payment-services/payments-options.md

 ## [!DNL Apple Pay] button

-Customers can use Touch ID on their devices to use [[!DNL Apple Pay]](https://www.apple.com/apple-pay/), which utilizes credit and debit card payment credentials stored on their iOS or macOS device.
+Customers can use [[!DNL Apple Pay]](https://www.apple.com/apple-pay/), which utilizes credit and debit card payment credentials stored on an iOS or macOS device, to make purchases.

 The [!DNL Apple Pay] button is visible from the product page, mini-cart, shopping cart, and checkout views.